sitespeedio/sitespeed.io/docs/_posts/2016-12-14-friendly-url-names.md

 # Friendly URLs and finally Firefox works 100% in Docker

 We got some nice things in 4.2.
-First a long time bug finally fixed: Firefox added X seconds download time when running in Docker making the timings  not so good.
+First a long time bug finally fixed: Firefox added X seconds download time when running in Docker on OS X making the timings not so good.
 The problem was a combination of ipv6 setting in Firefox and Docker.

 ## Alias for URLs
 Pushing data to Graphite and using our ready made dashboards for pages is nice but if you have long URLs the template look kind of bad in Grafana.
 With the latest release you can fix that by giving your URL a friendly alias.
 You do that by adding the alias after the URL in your text file.